 Banni

-The Banni region emerged from the sea as a result of tectonic activities, received soils from the rivers flown from Bhuj mainland and ends in Greater Rann of Kutch.
-Soils deposited by the rivers and the wind, made the land of Banni richer enough that is could generate diverse grass species, once reported up to 40 grass species, mostly palatable with saline grass species.
+The Banni region emerged from the sea as a result of tectonic activities, received soils from the rivers flown from Bhuj mainland and ended in Greater Rann of Kutch.
+Soils deposited by the rivers and the wind, made the land of Banni richer enough that it could generate diverse grass species, once reported up to 40 grass species, mostly palatable with saline grass species.
 Banni grassland supports numerous animal genetic resources like Banni buffalo, Kankrej Cattle, Sheep, Goat, Camel, and horse.
 This grassland acts as breeding and nesting ground for more than 250 bird species, including resident, winter migratory birds.
-Banni region, situated at 23°19’N to 23°52’N to 68°56’E to 70°32’E, comprises around 3000 sq.km area under Bhuj taluka of Kutch district, is home of Muslim nomadic pastoralists and Meghwal Hindus.
-Pastoral lifestyle of the communities not only conserved its rich animal genetic resources but also protected the Banni grassland ecosystem.
+Banni region, situated at 23°19’N to 23°52’N to 68°56’E to 70°32’E, comprises around 2500sq.km area under Bhuj taluka of Kutch district, is home of Muslim nomadic pastoralists, Meghwal Hindus and Vadha Kolis.
+Pastoral lifestyle of the communities not only conserved its rich animal genetic resources but also protected the Banni grassland ecosystem. .
 Read More..

 The Banni Pashu Uchherak Maldhari Sangathan (BPUMS) or the Banni Breeders’ Association was formed in 2008, with the support of Sahjeevan.
-Presently there are 965 animal breeders who have gained membership in the association.
+Presently there are more than 1800 animal breeders who have gained membership in the association.

 Banni Pashu Mela